akserg/angular.dart.material/README.md

 Bootstrap Material Design implementation for Angular Dart UI.

-*Inspired by Federico Zivolo <info@mywebexpression.com> (Bootstrap Material Design)[http://fezvrasta.github.io/bootstrap-material-design] implementation.*
+Inspired by *Federico Zivolo* implementation of [Bootstrap Material Design](http://fezvrasta.github.io/bootstrap-material-design).

 This Bootstrap theme is an easy way to use the new [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 3 based application.
 Just include the theme, after the Bootstrap CSS and include the module in your Angular Dart project at the end of your document (just before the `</body>` tag), and everything will be converted to Material Design (Paper) style.